blukatdevelopment/UnchainedWorldsOld/character_creation/classes/runesmith.md

 +-------+--------+----------+------------+-------+-------------+---------------------------+
 ```

-## Feataures
+## Features

 ### Runebook
 You have a book of runes for your spells.
-You start with four cantrips and five 1st level spells from the
+You start with four cantrips and five
-runesmith spell list and may add additional spells.
+1st level spells from the runesmith spell list and may add additional spells.
+Each level you gain, you may learn 1 new spell from the runesmith spell list.

 #### Copying Spells
 You may copy spells from a spellbook or scroll if they are on the runesmith spell list.
 For every level